Article Translations: (Spanish)

 Iron is a mineral found in plants and animals and all living things.
 It's an important component of hemoglobin, the part of red blood cells that carries oxygen from the lungs to the body.
 Iron gives hemoglobin the strength to "carry" (bind to) oxygen in the blood, so oxygen gets to where it needs to go.

 Without enough iron, the body can't make hemoglobin and makes fewer red blood cells.
 This means tissues and organs won't get the oxygen they need.

 People can get iron by eating foods like meat and dark green leafy vegetables.
 Iron is also added to some foods, such as infant formula and cereals.

 Depending on their age, kids need different amounts of iron:

 - Infants who breastfeed tend to get enough iron from their mothers until 4–6 months of age.
-Around this time, rich foods like fortified cereal and puréed meats are usually introduced.
+Around this time, iron-rich foods like fortified cereal and puréed meats are usually introduced.
 Breastfed babies who don't get enough iron should be given iron drops prescribed by their doctor.
 Babies given iron-fortified formula do not need added iron.

 - Infants ages 7–12 months need 11 milligrams of iron a day.